craftnote/api-doc/README.md

 }
 ```
 `startAfter` always points to the ID of the last item to skip.
 If it is omitted, items will be returned from the start (here `id "a"`).
-`limit` works the same way as with offset-based pagination
+`limit` works the same way as with offset-based pagination and limits the number of items returned.

+Items are always returned sorted ascending by ID.

 ### Members